Podcast Sponsorship ROI Case Studies and Examples (2026)

 Each sponsor received an identical tracking package ensuring complete separation:

-• Unique promo code (WELLNESS20, FITOVER40, SLEEPWELL)
+• Unique promo code per sponsor (WELLNESS20, FITOVER40, SLEEPWELL)

 • Separate UTM-tagged landing page links